 Dr Lee Humber

 My professional background crosses teaching and care work.
-For over 30 years I have worked in special schools teaching children and young people with an enormous range of additional learning needs, as well as with disabled children more generally.
-Most of this time was spent in inner London boroughs.
-As well as this I’ve worked in a number of social care and social work-related roles, mostly with disabled people, adults and young people.
-I bring this extensive working experience to my academic work today.
+For over 30 years I worked in special schools teaching children and young people with additional learning needs.
+As well as this I’ve worked in social care and social work-related roles for care organisations and local authorities.

 2016: The impact of neoliberal market relations of the production of care on the quantity and quality of support for people with learning disabilities, Critical and Radical Social Work, 4:2; pp149-169